 You may find it useful to sketch the flow organically, without trying to fit it into the vertical column view, before translating it into this format.

 The first few weeks are likely to see lots of changes to your board layout, so don’t stress about getting it perfect the first time.
-Use a format that can easily be changed, such as dry-erase markers and sticky notes on a white board.
+You're free to create as many columns as you need and experiment with the visualization.
+Use a format that can easily be changed, such as dry-erase markers and sticky notes on a whiteboard.

 Once you’re confident that the flow reflects your team’s flow, you can create a more permanent version with tape or software.